 CD Projekt Red

 As you'd expect, many fans, chiefly Sony ones, insist that E3 2019 was worthless without the maker of their favourite console, but we beg to disagree.
-I mean, didn't they see that dude come out on stage and talk about cyber-something, what was that again?
+I mean, didn't they see come out on stage and talk about cyber-something, what was that again?